abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-01-13-Edge-Detection-&-The-Canny-Edge-Detector.md

 <center>
 <img src="https://cs.stanford.edu/people/eroberts/courses/soco/projects/1997-98/computer-vision/images/bottle.jpg"/></center></p>

 So what are edges, really?
 Probably the best way to put this is to say - edges are reduced set of pixels that define an image for you or to say - are enough for a human to make sense of it.
+Or, we can also say that edges occur at change of a <i>boundary</i>

 </div>